 Open and Fair Competition

-The Forestry Commission's recruitment processes are underpinned by the principle of selection for appointment on merit on the basis of open and fair competition as outlined in the Civil Service Recruitment Principles.
+Our recruitment processes are underpinned by the principle of selection for appointment on merit on the basis of open and fair competition as outlined in the Civil Service Recruitment Principles.

 If you feel your application has not been treated in accordance with the Recruitment Principles and you wish to make a complaint, you should contact Gail Young (email@example.com) or care of HR, Silvan House, 231 Corstorphine Road, Edinburgh, EH12 7AT) in the first instance.
 If you are not satisfied with the response you receive, you can contact the Office of the Civil Service Commission.

-Read about our Missions and Values.
+Details of our Missions and Values.

-The FC aims to offer diverse and satisfying career opportunities.
+We aim to offer diverse and satisfying career opportunities.
 Movement between the different divisions of the FC is encouraged.
 Commitment is given to ensuring that all staff are trained and developed to meet the needs of their respective roles.